fossabot/everpl/docs/source/developer/generic_thing_types.rst

 :capabilities: "has_value", "is_active"

-Represents all the Buttons connected to the system.
-Its value is set to 1 while the button is pressed and sets to 0 just after the button was released.
+Represents all Buttons connected to the system.
+Its value is set to 1 (one) while the button is pressed and sets to 0 (zero) just after the button was released.
 There is no long press detection, double press detection and so on.
 Just "pressed" (1) and released (0).
 All the other functionality is the same as in Binary Sensor.